 About Scar Revision Treatment

 Scars are a very common skin flaw and can be located anywhere on the body.
 In some cases, a scar is a reminder of a wound that once existed or another condition that caused a disruption to the skin’s surface.
 While most scars are not an issue, some scars are unappealing and unsightly.
 They can be too big or too wide, bumpy, dark, raised, or recessed.
 Depending on where the scar is located and its condition, scar revision surgery may be needed to improve its appearance.
 If acne scarring is an issue, then laser treatments can also be a viable option.
-Lake Oswego and Portland, OR plastic surgeon Dr. Mark A. Petroff offers scar revision surgery and laser treatments at Petroff Center Plastic Surgery and Medi-Spa, which are cosmetic treatments that help reduce the size and improve the appearance of a scar.
+Lake Oswego and Portland, OR plastic surgeons Dr. Mark A. Petroff and Dr. Brian Scott offer scar revision surgery and laser treatments at Petroff Center Plastic Surgery and Medi-Spa, which are cosmetic treatments that help reduce the size and improve the appearance of a scar.